 The Foil Quill is the newest tool from We R Memory Keepers, and is designed to work with your electronic cutting machine.
-Last week, I went over what the Foil Quill actually is, as well as a bunch of frequently asked questions, and made a quick video to show how it works.
+Last week, I went over what the Foil Quill actually is, as well as a bunch of frequently asked questions.

 Today I’m sharing a tutorial for a quick project—constellation artwork.
 I’m using the easiest and most basic material for foiling—cardstock.
 I’m also working on tutorials that cover foiling leather, fabric, and more!
 The Foil Quill really is a fun and versatile tool to have in your cutting machine toolbox.

 How to Use the Foil Quill with a Cricut Explore and Cricut Maker

 Today I’m using my Cricut Explore Air 2 to make this project.
 The directions are exactly the same if you want to use your Cricut Maker.
 Need more help using your Cricut?
 I have a course for that!

 Important: Cricut has stated that using the Foil Quill will void your machine’s warranty.
 I am using my older machine, which is already out of warranty.
 If you have an issue with your Cricut related to the Foil Quill, We R Memory Keepers has asked for you to contact them at email@example.com for resolution.
 Use at your own discretion.